 200g Raclette, Ogleshield, Taleggio or Camembert (see note above)

 Cut the potatoes into thick slices like big fat coins and boil or steam (preferably steam) until just cooked.

 Meanwhile heat the oil in a frying pan over a moderate heat and cook the pancetta until the fat starts to run.
 Add the onion, stir and continue to fry until the bacon and onion are nicely browned.

 Cut the cheese into cubes, removing the rind first if you like.
 Put in a pan with the wine and warm over a low to medium heat until the cheese has melted.

-Toss the cooked potato slices in the onion and bacon and tip in most of the chopped parsley.
 Spoon the potatoes onto warm plates or bowls and pour over the melted cheese.
-Season generously with black pepper (there should be enough salt) and sprinkle over the rest of the parsley.
+Scatter over the onion and bacon mix and season generously with black pepper (there should be enough salt).
+Sprinkle over the parsley.

 Serve with sliced cornichons if you’ve a taste for them.

 What to drink: a crisp dry white wine.
 Chablis would be perfect.